-As part of Council's contract management procedures there are half yearly reviews of the Road Maintenance Contract to ensure compliance with the requirements of the Contract and also the requirements of the Plan.
+Council undertakes quarterly performance reviews of the Road Maintenance Contract to ensure compliance with the requirements of the Contract and the requirements of the Plan.

 Delegations

 The Chief Executive Officer has delegated the various functions under the Act to the respective officers of Council through an "Instrument of Sub-Delegation".